ava-loan/avaloan/README.md

 * **Pool.sol** - a contract that aggregates deposits and borrowings.
 It keeps track of the balance and liabilities of every user.
-It accumulates the interests in the real-time based on the rates model connected by the [setRatesCalculator](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/Pool.sol#L40).
+It accumulates the interest in the real-time based on the rates model connected by the [setRatesCalculator](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/Pool.sol#L40).
 The borrowers are verified by the linked [BorrowersRegistry](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/Pool.sol#L53) contract.

-* **CompoundingIndex.sol** - a helper contract that facilitates the calculation of deposits and loans interests rates.
+* **CompoundingIndex.sol** - a helper contract that facilitates the calculation of deposits and loans interest rates.
 It uses a global index, that is snapshotted on every user interaction to achieve a O(1) complexity balance updates.

 * **FixedRatesCalculator.sol** - a basic rates calculation model that returns a rate which could be set up by an admin using off-chain calculations.

 * **UtilisationRatesCalculator.sol** - an interest rates calculation model that automatically adjust the rates based on the current pool utilisation defined as a ratio between borrowed and deposited funds.
-The mechanism helps to balance the capital supply and demand because a higher need for loans means that the users will need to pay higher interests rates which should reduce the borrowers' appetite.
+The mechanism helps to balance the capital supply and demand because a higher need for loans means that the users will need to pay higher interest rates which should reduce the borrowers' appetite.

 * **IBorrowersRegistry.sol** - an interface that keeps track of borrowers and their loans by maintaining a bidirectional mapping.
 It also answers if an account is allowed to borrow funds by calling the [canBorrow](https://github.com/jakub-wojciechowski/avaloan/blob/master/contracts/IBorrowersRegistry.sol#L11) method.